MeetMe/newrelic-plugin-agent/README.md

 Redis Installation Notes
 -----------------------------
 For Redis daemons that are password protected, add the password configuration value, otherwise omit it.
+The Redis configuration section allows for multiple redis servers.
+The syntax to poll multiple servers is in the example below.

 Configuration Example
 ---------------------